congo-basin-institute/web-design-workshop/README.md

 #### Hands on

-- Plan your site
+- Plan your site by sketching, writing text
-- Make pages
-- Link pages
+- Starting to write code and ake pages
+- Setup nav links
 - Markup text on pages
-- Add photos

 ### Session 5: How do I publish a web site?